BCDA-APS/gestalt/README.md

 its width and height properties to accomodate the total of all widgets within.

 The basic group is just a '!group', which provides a caFrame when used within a caQtDM template, and Group widget when used within a CSS template.
-Aside from logical structure, a basic group isn't all that useful.

 ```yaml